aiven/devportal/docs/products/influxdb/howto/migrate-data-self-hosted-influxdb-aiven.rst

 Migrate data from self-hosted InfluxDB to Aiven
 ===============================================
-You can migrate data from a self-hosted InfluxDB 1.x service to an Aiven for InfluxDB® service by exporting the data in line protocol format using the ``influx_export`` command from the source service.
+You can migrate data from a self-hosted InfluxDB® 1.x service to an Aiven for InfluxDB® service by exporting the data in line protocol format using the ``influx_export`` command from the source service.
 The exported file, which is in line protocol format, can then be imported into the target Aiven for InfluxDB® service using the influx client.
 This process is fast and compatible across different minor versions.

 The process of migrating data from a self-hosted InfluxDB to Aiven for InfluxDB service can be broken down into two main steps: